 |For a larger view , click on photo|

-This spicy, but no-too-hot dish would be a great dish to serve alongside a Mexican inspired menu of tacos, enchiladas, or a spicy grilled steak or burger.
+This spicy, but the not-too-hot dish would be a great dish to serve alongside a Mexican inspired menu of tacos, enchiladas, or a Mexican soup or even chili.

 *Remember, when cutting and seeding hot peppers, use rubber or plastic gloves and avoid touching you face.
 (Trust me on this one.
 Just do it.)